 Travel time: 1 hour by car

-If you could pick only one thing that represents Spain internationally it would definitely be Don Quixote, one of the world’s best-selling books of all time.
-Its writer, Miguel de Cervantes, is still considered to be one of the most famous Spaniards ever.
-Not only is Don Quixote one of the oldest classical reads, but it is also one of the must-have children’s books from Spain.
+If you had to choose one symbol that represents Spain internationally, it would undoubtedly be Don Quixote, one of the world’s best-selling books of all time.
+Its author, Miguel de Cervantes, remains one of the most celebrated Spaniards in history.
+Not only is Don Quixote one of the oldest classics, but it’s also considered a must-have children’s book in Spain.

-A book-themed road trip across the region is definitely one of the most unique experiences in Spain.
-Nevertheless, you can still briefly visit the lands of Don Quixote on a day trip from Madrid.
+A book-themed road trip across the region offers one of the most unique experiences in Spain.
+However, if time is limited, you can still enjoy a brief visit to the lands of Don Quixote on a day trip from Madrid.
+You can also combine a visit to the Don Quixote windmills with a stop in the small town of Tomelloso.
+Read about all the things to see and do there in this post.

 3. Segovia + Avila